mweyrich28/vimwiki_utils/README.md

 1. `vimwikiUtils_link`: Allows you to quickly link to an existing file or to create a new file with a `TEMPLATE_HEADER`.
    Press `<enter>` to create a `.md` link for the selected note or press `<C-b>` while in `insert`, to create a new note.
-   Based on what you typed into the `Telescope` prompt, the new note will be named after the input provided and automatically created in your designated notes directory with a specified `TEMPLATE_HEADER`.
+   Based on what you typed into the `Telescope` prompt, the new note will be named after the input provided and automatically created in your designated notes directory with a `template` which you can create in your `templates/` dir.
+For now templates support a `HEADER` token, which gets replaced with the formatted name of your newly created note and a `DATE` token, which gets replaced by the current date.
 2. (**COMING SOON**) `vimwikiUtils_sc`: Take screenshots on the fly by and embed them into the current markdown file.
 3. (**COMING SOON**) `vimwikiUtils_rough_note`: Creates a rough_note.md in your `1_rough_notes/`
 4. (**COMING SOON**) `vimwikiUtils_edit_image`: Hovering over an embedded screenshot, opens [KolourPaint](https://apps.kde.org/kolourpaint/), a free